rwieruch/blog_robinwieruch_content/blog/react-table-fixed-column/index.md

 };
 ```

-With everything in place, the none fixed columns of the table will scroll in a vertical direction while the column stays sticky at the side of the table.
+With everything now in place, the non-fixed columns of the table will scroll vertically while the fixed columns remain sticky at the side of the table.